Low-Resource-Question-Answering/tag-aware-translation/README.md

-# tag-aware-translation
+# Tag-Aware Translation
-The Tag-Aware Translation method for producing QA datasets in other languages
+The Tag-Aware Translation method for producing QA datasets in other languages.